 Social impact

-It is concerned with helping to improve aspects such as quality of life, economic skills, and knowledge of the community.
-For example, social enterprises encourage entrepreneurship in a community.
-They provide skills training for producing goods.
+It is concerned with improving aspects such as quality of life, economic skills, and community knowledge.
+For example, social enterprises encourage entrepreneurship in a community and provide skills training for producing goods.

-Then, the social enterprise helps community members to market their products overseas or in other areas.
-In addition to paying people in the community, they use the money from the sale to reinvest in the community.
-For example, it could be by building education and health facilities in the community or elsewhere.
+Then, the social enterprise helps community members market their products overseas or in other areas.
+In addition to paying people in the community, the money from the sale is used to reinvest in the community.
+For example, it could be used to build education and health facilities in the community or elsewhere.

 Take Better World Books, for example.
 The organization reuses book sales to fund literacy initiatives around the world.